-Medical debt often results from unpredictable events, but you shouldn’t let such an event ruin your credit for years to come.
-With 52 percent of all debt on credit reports coming from medical expenses, 43 million Americans are affected by this problem.
+Medical debt often results from unpredictable events, but you shouldn’t let them ruin your credit for years to come.
+Many Americans are impacted by medical debt—it makes up a large portion of reported debt on credit reports.

-Recently, the three major credit reporting agencies (Experian, Equifax and TransUnion) instituted a new rule that requires a 180-day waiting period before medical debt gets added to your credit reports.
-This means you will have about six months to make payments or work something out with your insurance carrier.
-Additionally, if a medical bill is ultimately paid late by your insurance company, the credit bureau must remove it from your credit report.
+The credit bureaus have established a 180-day waiting period before medical debt gets added to your credit reports—meaning you will have about six months to make payments or work something out with your insurance company.
+If a medical bill is paid late by your insurance company, the credit bureau must also remove it from your credit report.

-- Keep up to date on your medical bills and see if you have a balance owed.
+- Keep up to date on your medical bills to make sure that you don’t have a balance owed.

-- Monitor the Explanation of Benefits (EOB) forms your medical insurer sends you to be sure that the amount you owe matches the amount billed by your medical providers.
+- Look at the Explanation of Benefits (EOB) forms your medical insurer sends you to be sure that the amount you owe matches the amount billed by your medical providers.

-- Check your credit reports regularly for any medical debt that you don’t recognize.
-Medical identity theft is a growing problem!
+- Check your credit reports regularly for any medical debt you don’t recognize (medical identity theft is a growing problem).